bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/README.md

 - Controller can handle a single application with a constant load with 10% of the clusters as spot instances to reduce the effective cost.

 **Stretch goals**
-- Dynamicaly scale the usage of spot instances.
+- Dynamically scale the usage of spot instances.
 - Capable of handling various applications with sporadic workloads.

 ## **8. Release planning**
 - Release #1:
- create a controller (in GoLang) is capable of calling the AWS SDK
+ create a controller (in GoLang) can call the AWS SDK

 - Release #2:
 Watch the AWS spot instance events to determine when a node is going away, figure out how to recover from such events with your Kubernetes cluster (Ex: evacuate the existing node and add a new node)

 - Release #3: Use an example application (JBoss, Spark, etc.), simulate load, and trigger spot instance events to move the application and maintain SLA